UCI-GDIM32-W25/in-class-activities-TianchengLiRed/README.md

 4. MonoBehaviour.
 5. print x = 10 on the console when game start.
 6. their name is argument and parameter; use to provide inputs to this method.
-7. Transform is a type and can not be called by translate.
+7. Transform is a type, it could only be called by object, Transform.translate is invalid.
 8. change Transform to _playerTransform.